sydneysegal/final/README.md

     2. Change the decimals calculated into percentages
 4. **_From the 2000-2001 school year to the 2015-2016 school year, the total number of vaccination exemptions increased by 211.59%; the total number of personal belief exemptions increased by 234.2%_**
     1. ![Total Number of Students with Vaccine Exemptions 2000 versus 2015,'screenshot of Google Sheets spreadsheet with total number of exemptions and belief exemptions over time from 2000 and 2015'](/ExemptChange.png)

+### #8: From the 2013-2014 to 2015-2016 school year, what percentage of kindergartners in each county had vaccine exemptions?
+What was the percent breakdown in each county between personal belief exemptions (PBEs) vs. permanent medical exemption